PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 The practical outcome of these theorems is that it gives us an equation from which we can calculate the exact probability of our maximum ecdf deviation from a specified cdf.
 In the K-S hypothesis testing framework, we set an *a priori* significance level $$\alpha$$ and calculate the probability of our observed $$D_n$$ or anything more extreme, denoting this the p-value $$P$$.
 If $$P \lt \alpha$$ then this would suggest a discrepancy between the data and the specified cdf causing us to doubt the validity of $$H_0$$.

 Recall that by definition, the enrichment score for any given candidate gene set depends upon its size.
 In this case, the scores are not identically distributed and must be normalized prior to calculating the p-values.
-We reserve this discussion for the next section we when broach the topic of [Null distributions](#nullDistributions).
+We reserve this discussion for the next section we when broach the topic of null distributions.

 #### Two sample K-S goodness-of-fit test